Predicting Census Survey Response Rates With Parsimonious Additive Models and Structured Interactions: Case study: Predicting the Census Survey Self-Response Rate

+We briefly discuss computation times for different methods.
+EBM takes around one hour to fit a model with 500 pairwise interactions (for a single tuning parameter).
+Computing a GAMI-Net solution (for one tuning parameter corresponding to 500 interaction effects with a 2-layered NN basis per effect) takes around $12$~hours\footnote{The default implementation with a 5-layered NN basis per effect took 3 days on a CPU.} using 8 CPUs and 3 hours using a single V100 Tesla GPU.
+In contrast, our approaches are much faster: \modelbname~takes on average $1.8$~mins to compute a solution for a fixed tuning parameter\footnote{We use warm-start continuation across $\lambda_2$-values for a fixed $\lambda_1$: it takes approximately 3 hours to compute 100 solutions where the maximum number of pairwise interactions is set to 500.}.
+When \modelcname~is run on a reduced subset of $~800$ pairwise interactions, it takes $1.5$~hours to compute a path of 100 solutions.
+These numbers are reported on an 8-CPU 128GB RAM device.

 {\bf Nonlinear models vs linear models.} Table~\ref{tab:Out-of-sample MAE performance} suggests that nonlinear/nonparametric models have better predictive performance than their linear counterparts.
-Also, linear models with sparse main and interaction-effects appear to have an edge over sparse linear models without interactions.
-Another appealing aspect of sparse nonparametric AMs compared to linear models, is in model parsimony---we alluded to this aspect in Figure~\ref{fig:Spy} with a reduced number of features.
-We observe that the number of nonzero effects is significantly lower for the nonlinear AMs.
-For example, $\ell_0$-sparse nonparametric AMs with no interactions (i.e., Model~(a)) can achieve the same level of predictive performance as its linear model counterpart (i.e., Model~(iii)) with significantly fewer covariates: $40$ versus $136$.
-Similarly, if we compare \texttt{hierScale} (i.e., linear main and interaction effects with strong hierarchical restrictions) to its nonparametric counterpart~\eqref{eq: GAM with interactions L0 with hierarchy}, the number of main effects (and also, covariates) reduces from 276 to 131, and the number of interaction effects reduces from 4,885 to 173.
+Also, linear models with sparse main and interaction effects appear to have an edge over sparse linear models without interactions.
+Another appealing aspect of sparse nonparametric AMs compared to linear models, is in model parsimony -- we alluded to this aspect in Figure~\ref{fig:Spy} while using a reduced number of features.
+The number of nonzero effects is significantly lower for the nonlinear AMs.
+For example, $\ell_0$-sparse nonparametric AMs with no interactions (i.e., \modelaname) can achieve the same level of predictive performance as its linear model counterpart (i.e., Model~(iii)) with significantly fewer covariates: $40$ versus $145$.
+Similarly, if we compare \texttt{hierScale} (i.e., linear main and interaction effects with strong hierarchical restrictions) to its nonparametric counterpart i.e., \modelcname, the number of main effects (and also, covariates) reduces from $276$ to $133$, and the number of interaction effects reduces from $4,107$ to $255$.
 Interestingly, all the covariates selected by the nonparametric AMs with interaction models (with/without strong hierarchy) are contained in the set of covariates selected by the sparse linear models with both main and interaction effects.